 9. Skirts and Kidneys.
 A traditional Irish stew that hails from Cork, Ireland.
 It’s made with pork trimmings (skirts) and pork kidneys plus potatoes, onions, thyme and salt and pepper.
 Whip up a batch of Skirts and Kidneys with this recipe.

 10. Boxty.
 An Irish potato pancake made with a mix of mashed and grated potatoes.
 Serve this Boxty recipe with some sour cream and green onions.

 11. Champ.
 Another yummy Irish potato recipe made with mashed potatoes, butter, milk and green onions.
-Never Enough Thyme has a simple Champ recipe to try.
+Veggie Desserts has a simple Champ recipe to try.